codeigniter4/CodeIgniter4/user_guide_src/source/models/model.rst

 Configuring Your Model
 ======================

-The model class has a few configuration options that can be set to allow the class' methods to work seamlessly for you.
+The model class has some configuration options that can be set to allow the class' methods to work seamlessly for you.
 The first two are used by all of the CRUD methods to determine what table to use and how we can find the required records: